Uri L’tzedek’s Values:

 We will respect the structure and responsibilities of the board of directors, staff and volunteers respectively, providing them with facts and advice as a basis for their making policy decisions, and uphold and implement policies adopted by the board of directors.

-Uri L’Tzedek’s Good Governance Policies (click on links for more information):
+Uri L’Tzedek’s Good Governance Policies (View links below for more information):